coldshrine/study-notes/books/designing-data-intensive-applications.md

 Two-phase commit unfortunately is not sufficient to ensure that the transaction will only be executed once.

 You need to consider _end-to-end_ flow of the request.

+You can generate a unique identifier for an operation (such as a UUID) and include it as a hidden form field in the client application, or calculate a hash of all the relevant form fields to derive the operation ID.
+If the web browser submits the POST request twice, the two requests will have the same operation ID.
+You can then pass that operation ID all the way through to the database and check that you only ever execute one operation with a given ID.
+You can then save those requests to be processed, uniquely identified by the operation ID.

+Is not enough to prevent a user from submitting a duplicate request if the first one times out.
+Solving the problem requires an end-to-end solution: a transaction indentifier that is passed all the way from the end-user client to the database.

+Low-level reliability mechanisms such as those in TCP, work quite well, and so the remaining higher-level faults occur fairly rarely.

+Transactions have long been seen as a good abstraction, they are useful but not enough.

+It is worth exploring F=fault-tolerance abstractions that make it easy to provide application-specific end-to-end correctness properties, but also maintain good performance and good operational characteristics.